Zhu-Yifan/LO_user/README.md

 ## Introduction

-The LO_user repository contains resources and (modified) codes related to [LiveOcean](https://faculty.washington.edu/pmacc/LO/LiveOcean.html) model fields analysis.
-It is greatly referred to and benefited from the [LO](https://github.com/parkermac/LO) github repository released by [Dr. Parker MacCready](https://faculty.washington.edu/pmacc/) at UW.
+The LO_user repo contains resources and (modified) codes related to [LiveOcean](https://faculty.washington.edu/pmacc/LO/LiveOcean.html) model validation and output analysis.
+It is referred to and greatly benefited from the [LO](https://github.com/parkermac/LO) github repo released by [Prof. Parker MacCready](https://faculty.washington.edu/pmacc/) at Univeristy of Washington.